Impact of disorder on dynamics and ordering in the honeycomb lattice iridate Na$_2$IrO$_3$

 Figure\,\ref{spectra} shows $^{23}$Na NMR spectra collected at several representative temperatures.
 There are three nonequivalent Na sites in \niro\ (see Fig.~\ref{fig:spectra}(b)), each described by the Hamiltonian: $\mathcal{H} = \gamma \hbar \mathbf{\hat{I}}\cdot(1 + \mathbf{K})\cdot\mathbf{H}_0+ \frac{h\nu_{zz}}{6}\left[3\hat{I}_z^2 - \hat{I}^2 + \eta(\hat{I}_x^2 - \hat{I}_y^2)\right]$, where $\eta =(\nu_{xx} - \nu_{yy})/\nu_{zz}$, and $\nu_{\alpha\alpha}$ are the eigenvalues of the electric field gradient (EFG) tensor, and $\mathbf{K}$ is the NMR shift tensor.\cite{CPSbook} $\mathbf{H}_0$ is not necessarily parallel to any of the principle directions of either the NMR shift or EFG tensors.
 At high temperatures the spectra are considerably narrow and the satellite structure is clearly evident.
 There is also a temperature-independent background resonance at 132.67 MHz from metallic Cu.
 Below 50K, a second set of resonances emerges, and below 14K the spectra become significantly broader, with one narrow peak centered at 132.6 MHz.
 The narrow peak is temperature-independent, and we ascribe this to spurious background signal from $^{63}$Cu in the probe.
 The broad spectra arise from the $^{23}$Na in the crystal, which experience a range of internal magnetic fields in the magnetically ordered state.

-We fit the spectra in Fig. \ref{fig:spectra}(a) to extract the NMR shifts, $K$, the quadrupolar splittings, $\nu_{c^*c^*}$, and the second moment, $\sigma$, for two $^{23}$Na sites, tentatively identified as sites A and B. Site A exhibits a higher intensity with quadrupolar splitting $\nu_{c^*c^*}(A) = 1.056\pm 0.003$ MHz and NMR shift $K(A) = 0.242\pm 0.001\%$.
+We fit the spectra in Fig. \ref{fig:spectra}(a) to extract the NMR shifts, $K$, the quadrupolar splittings, $\nu_{c^*c^*}$, and the second moment, $\sigma$, for two $^{23}$Na sites, tentatively identified as sites A and B. The fitting was performed by exact diagonalization and accounts for the three quadrupolar-split resonances for both sites simultaneously.
+Site A exhibits a higher intensity with quadrupolar splitting $\nu_{c^*c^*}(A) = 1.056\pm 0.003$ MHz and NMR shift $K(A) = 0.242\pm 0.001\%$.
 The spectrum for site B is approximately 1/3 in intensity, with a larger $\nu_{c^*c^*}(B) = 1.16\pm 0.02$ MHz and larger NMR shift $K(B) = 0.65\pm 0.01 \%$.
-At higher temperatures, the central transition for site A splits into two separate peaks with slightly different NMR shifts, as shown in Fig. \ref{spectra}(c).
+At lower temperatures, the central transition for site A splits into two separate peaks with slightly different NMR shifts, as shown in Fig. \ref{spectra}(c).
 We therefore identify site A as the Na(3) and Na(4) sites, located between the Ir layers, and site B as the Na(2), located within the Ir planes.
 This assignment is supported by point charge calculations of the EFG for the three sites, which indicate a slightly larger EFG at the Na(2) site.
 The EFG for the two interplanar sites, Na(3) and Na(4) is similar, but they appear to have slightly different NMR shifts.
 We are unable to determine which site corresponds to which shift, but for concreteness we assign Na(3) to the lower NMR shift.
+At higher temperature, the shifts and quadrupolar splittings for these two sites are not distinct enough to resolve.
 We find that the EFG parameters change by less than 5\% with temperature in the paramagnetic phase.